 You will be allowed to access and edit the written assignments an unlimited number of times until the due date/time.
-However, you may take each exam only one time, and it must be during the designated window of access time.
+However, you may take each quiz or exam only one time, and it must be during the designated window of access time.
 If you are concerned about missing a deadline, you may want to do any of the following:

-- Post your drafts online; - Post your assignment the day before the deadline; or - Begin exams as soon as they are made available online.
+- Post your drafts online; - Post your assignments no later than the day before the deadline; or - Begin quizzes/exams as soon as they are made available online.